 The city's S-Bahn or Stadtbahn (city train) is the local rail which runs primarily above ground.
 Distance between stations is greater than the U-Bahn and it is the quickest way to travel the city and to the outskirts like Potsdam and Wannsee.
 Unlike most of Berlin's transport, the S-Bahn is operated by Deutsche Bahn (German rail company).
 The same tickets offer access to the S-Bahn as the rest of Berlin's public transport.

 S-Bahn stations can be identified by the green and white "S" symbol.
 Enter the platform without barrier and once you have a ticket, stamp it and board the S-Bahn.
-Maps are available on the platform and electronic boards provide info on the next arrival.
+Maps are available on the platform and electronic boards provide information on the next arrival.

 Important Lines on Berlin's S-Bahn